Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist: **
 Make sure that the semantics <abbr>HTML</abbr> are respected:
 - a link must allow to change <abbr>URL</abbr>, to page, to download a file, to make appear / disappear contents, to go to an anchor.
-- a button must allow to submit / reset a form, to open a modal window, to make appear a sub-menu, to control a media, to trigger an action via <abbr>JS </abbr>.
+- a button must allow to submit / reset a form, to open a modal window, to make appear a sub-menu, to control a media, to trigger an action via <abbr>JS</abbr>.

 Ensure that links, out of context, give good information about the triggered action or destination.

-A page must not contain multiple links with the same label but pointing to different destinations&nbsp;/ actions.
+A page must not contain multiple links with the same label but pointing to different destinations/ actions.

 **Users’ goal: **

 Allow users who don’t have access to the visual context to know the destination of the link.

 Particularly important for users navigating through a list of links extracted from the page (screen readers) or software magnifying glass users who see only a fraction of the page.

 **Technical goal: **